elakya04/CSES/README.md

 # CSES
-This Repository contains solutions to CSES Problemset
+This Repository contains solution to CSES Problemset